mhcurylo/labtor/presentation.md

 - I would like to talk about simple concepts: pure functions, function composition, currying

-- This simple concepts may took me a lot of time to get
+- This simple concepts took me a lot of time to get

 - I more or less understand them now which may make me sound as an ass

-- Please ask questions if you need more clarification
+- Please ask questions if you need clarification

-# *FP in Java and JavaScript*
+# *Learning FP*

-## FP, Mapped:
+## FP Overview, Mapped:

 >
 > **Composition of functions**